FFriedli/ada-datadruids-website/datastory.md

 In the linear regression plot you can see all features, out of the almost 50 we tested, that have significant p-values.
 Points on the right side of the dashed line have a positive effect on the revenue prediction while those on the left side have a negative one.
 A high vote count seems to have the highest positive effect on the revenue, together with the inflation-adjusted budget.
 The popularity measure is a custom measure of how often the movie has been looked up lately on the IMDB website and has a positive impact as well.
 Surprisingly, the movie year has a negative effect on the revenue, meaning that if we isolate the effect of the release date, newer movies perform worse than older ones.
 We explain this to ourselves with the fact that nowadays there are a lot of bad movies (not from you of course) that make no profit at all, while in the past, movie making was more of an exclusive art form, where much less movies were made.
 So while there are a few great movies with a lot of revenue nowadays, there are even more really bad ones, leading to a newer release year having a negative effect on the revenue.
 In the plots derived from the random forest we can see that the vote count and budget is very important for the success of a movie.
 While both models are not perfect for the prediction of a movie's revenue, they still show a clear pattern of which parameters are important for a movie's success.
-It is interesting that factors such as the number of translations and the production country have no impact whatsoever.
+It is interesting that factors such as the number of translations and the production country have no significant impact.
 Some of these features have a positive effect on the success of the movies and others have a negative effect.